City Palace Jaipur

 • Wear comfortable shoes.

-• You can shop for locally produced paintings and jewelry from the museums.
+• You can shop for locally produced paintings and jewellery from the museums.

 • Carry a water bottle.